Strategy highlights

 Investment team

-Our Real Return strategy is managed by an experienced team with a wide range of backgrounds.
-In-house research analysts are at the core of our investment process, and our multidimensional research platform spans fundamental, thematic, ESG, quantitative, geopolitical, investigative and private-market research to promote better-informed investment decisions.
+This strategy is managed by an experienced team with a wide range of backgrounds.
+In-house research analysts are at the core of our investment process, and our multidimensional research platform spans fundamental, thematic, responsible investment, quantitative, geopolitical, investigative and private-market research to promote better-informed investment decisions.

 Andy Warwick